 David Dewey, Co-Director, Fine Arts Program, Curator of Joseph A. Fiore Estate

-For over thirty years, David Dewey has regularly exhibited his extraordinary watercolor paintings in New York City, Maine and through the United States.
+For over forty years, David Dewey has regularly exhibited his extraordinary watercolor paintings in New York City, Maine and through the United States.
 His work is included in many major museums, as well as public and private collections.
 David has a long successful teaching career, having taught at Parson’s School of Design, The National Academy of Design School, and the Lyme Academy College of Fine Arts.
 In 2008, David was named Professor Emeritus at Lyme Academy College of Fine Art, and in the same year appointed curator of the painting estate of Joseph Fiore, NA (1925-2008).
-He continues to conduct his very popular workshops in New York, Maine & New England.
+He continues to conduct his very popular watercolor workshops in Maine & New England.

 His comprehensive book on the watercolor medium titled “The Watercolor Book,” out by Watson-Guptill Publications, has been a must-have book for serious watercolor painters and educators since its publication in 1995.
 David is currently represented by in Maine by Caldbeck Gallery.
 For 35 years David and his wife Kathy have divided their time between their homes in Blairstown, New Jersey and Owl’s Head, Maine.
 In 2019, they will become year round residence of Owls Head.